MTecknology/pelican-search/README.rst

 one person can do.
 If you're interested, please see if you can help me with any of the following.

 * pelicanconf.py needs to be told to generate the search template, I don't like this.
+* On first request, it's possible sphinxsearch dropped the connection, I need to figure out how to re-establish that connection without just letting the first request die.

 .. _`pelican`: http://getpelican.com/
 .. _`sphinxsearch`: http://sphinxsearch.com/